-It wasn’t that long ago that Internet was a repository of information.
-We would mostly access static content from web pages with small amount of traffic and serving just a few local regions.
+It wasn’t that long ago that the Internet was a repository of information.
+We would mostly access static content from web pages with a small amount of traffic and serving just a few local regions.
 But that reality quickly changed.

-Today, Internet is a true expressway to a myriad of services that consume a lot more data and are intended to serve users worldwide (e.g. e-commerce, video streaming, data backup…) (source).
+Today, the Internet is a true expressway to a myriad of services that consume a lot more data and are intended to serve users worldwide (e.g. e-commerce, video streaming, data backup…) (source).
 Content is now a big part of our daily lives.
 Thus, we want to access it immediately and we have very little patience for delays.
 49% of users expect apps to respond in 2 seconds or less and will evaluate an app or web page performance by the time it takes to respond.

-But not everything is perfect in this new world: speed is deeply affected by link instability (packet loss) and distance (latency), which have been increasing with the boom of Internet.
+But not everything is perfect in this new world: speed is deeply affected by link instability (packet loss) and distance (latency), which have been increasing with the boom of the Internet.
 And Internet protocols were not originally designed to deal with these issues.

 Caching as a solution to all problems

 With users located all over the world, content doesn’t reach everyone at the same pace.
 The further away the end-user is from the content, the more he suffers from overall load time and bad experience.

 The Internet was urging for a solution to ensure a good user experience no matter the distance, and an obvious solution came up: place the content closer to users.
 But how do you do it, if you have users all over the world?
 You place servers in as many locations as possible and fill them with copies of the original content.
 This way, you reduce the distance between the content and the user - and consequently, increase the speed.
 This approach is known as Caching.

 When you access a popular photo or video, for example, you’re probably retrieving this content from the nearest cache (a temporary storage area), rather than directly from the original server.
 This saves you time and saves the core network the burden of additional traffic.